Litmaps

 What the public pricing page doesn't put in bold.
 Captured from pricing-page footnotes, contract terms, and recurring complaints.

-• Going beyond 2 Litmaps or 100 articles per map requires a Pro subscription at $10/month.
+• Going past 2 Litmaps or 100 articles per map on the free tier forces an upgrade to Pro at $10/month or $120/year.

 Where the pricing makes sense